In this section:

 Symbols from the added projects are visible from the primary one, but not vice versa.6.0+

-Make sure that one of the options Open project in a new window or Confirm window to open project in in the General page of the Settings dialog is selected.
+Make sure that one of the options Open project in a new window or Confirm window to open project in in the System Settings page of the Settings dialog is selected.

 Opening multiple projects

 Open a project, while another one is already opened.
 RubyMine